 Your engagement ring should be a reflection of your personal style.
-If you prefer a nontraditional ring or just want a standout sparkler, there's no shortage of fab engagement ring trends for 2021.
-From fashion-forward two-stone rings to vintage-inspired designs to the gemstone colors you'll be seeing on fingers everywhere, we got the scoop on what's hot right now.
-And, while a simple solitaire engagement ring may be a classic choice, you're probably going to want to step out of the box (ring box, that is!) once you see the one-of-a-kind engagement ring trends 2021 has in store.
+If you prefer a nontraditional ring or just want a standout sparkler, there's no shortage of fabulous engagement ring trends for 2022.
+From fashion-forward two-stone rings to vintage-inspired designs to the colored gemstone you'll be seeing on fingers everywhere, we got the scoop on what's hot right now.
+And, while a simple solitaire engagement ring may be a classic choice, you're probably going to want to step out of the ring box once you see the one-of-a-kind engagement ring trends 2022 has in store.
 Check out popular engagement ring trends you can shop now, below.

 Statement Wedding Bands

-We're predicting standalone bands will be hot in 2021 for a few reasons: They have a cool unisex vibe, tend to be more affordable than classic bridal sets (depending on the style) and in these post-COVID times, they're easy to sanitize.
+We're predicting standalone bands will be hot in 2022 for a few reasons: They're gender neutral, they tend to be more affordable than classic bridal sets (depending on the style) and in these post-COVID times, they're easy to sanitize.
 The newest bands are bolder than ever, with diamond-encrusted, maximalist cigar bands, luxe signet rings and sparkly eternity bands that give the standard solid metal band a serious fashion upgrade.
 And, if you have your heart set on an elaborate band but also don't want to forgo an engagement ring with a center stone—you've still got options.
 We love the idea of wearing your engagement ring and wedding band on separate hands or fingers, or wearing your engagement ring on certain days and your band on others.
-TLDR; You don't have to stick to a traditional bridal set if you're feeling a statement band.
+TLDR; You don't have to stick to a traditional engagement ring and band if you're feeling a statement piece.

 Emerald Engagement Rings

-If blue isn't your thing but you're on the hunt for a colorful bling, consider going green with an emerald engagement ring.
-These vibrant green gemstones are associated with serenity and new beginnings—and are also just undeniably gorgeous.
-If that isn't enough to get you hooked on the "it" stone of 2021, here's another reason: There is a shade of emerald for almost every skin tone.
+If you're on the hunt for a colorful bling, consider going green with an emerald engagement ring.
+These vibrant gemstones are associated with serenity and new beginnings—and are also just undeniably gorgeous.
+If that isn't enough to get you hooked on the "it" stone of 2022, here's another reason: There is a shade of emerald for almost every skin tone.
 If you have fair skin, a darker emerald hue makes your complexion look even milkier.
 If your coloring is olive, try a vibrant green emerald to brighten and bring out the golden undertones of your skin.

 Dana Bronfman X Muzo Emeralds East-West Marquise Agra Crown ring, $4,700, DanaBronfman.com